 Symptoms and Diagnosis

 Parkinson's disease does not affect everyone the same way.
-Symptoms of the disorder and the rate of progression differ among people with the disease.
+Symptoms of the disorder and the rate of progression differ among individuals.
 Sometimes people dismiss early symptoms of Parkinson's as the effects of normal aging.
-There are no medical tests to definitively diagnose the disease, so it can be difficult to diagnose accurately.
+There are no medical tests to definitively detect the disease, so it can be difficult to diagnose accurately.

 Early symptoms of Parkinson's disease are subtle and occur gradually.
 For example, affected people may feel mild tremors or have difficulty getting out of a chair.
 They may notice that they speak too softly or that their handwriting is slow and looks cramped or small.
 This very early period may last a long time before the more classic and obvious symptoms appear.